Sequencing - Work in Progress

 Can R2 Go Next to P5/i5?
 (Orientation Constraints)

-No — the orientation is fixed.
+No—the orientation is fixed.
 P5 is always on the same end as i5 and the Read 1 primer site.
 P7 is always on the same end as i7 and the Read 2 primer site.
-This is because the physical flow cell lawn has two distinct oligo species (P5 and P7) grafted at fixed positions, and the sequencing workflow (Read 1 → Index 1 (i7) → Index 2 (i5) → Read 2) is hard-wired into the instrument's fluidics.
-Swapping R2 next to P5 would break cluster generation and all downstream read priming.
+This constraint exists because the physical flow cell lawn has two distinct oligo species (P5 and P7) grafted at fixed positions, and the sequencing workflow (Read 1 → Index 1 (i7) → Index 2 (i5) → Read 2) is hard-wired into the instrument's fluidics.
+Swapping R2 next to P5 would break cluster generation entirely.

 Can TruSeq and Nextera Be Combined in a Pool?